momureithi/My-IP4-Orchestration-Project/explanation.md

-# Base Images
+## Base Image

-- Web application container - I chose to use the latest Node.js image, `node:14-alpine`, as the base image for running Node.js applications and provides a stable environment.
+- Web application container - I chose to use `node:14-alpine`, as the base image for running the application.

-- For the MongoDB database container, I used the official MongoDB image, `mongo:latest`.
-It already includes the necessary setup for a MongoDB database server.

 ## Dockerfile

-# Use the official Node.js image as the base image to minimize the size of the image
+# Use the Alpine version to minimize the size of the image
 FROM node:14-alpine

 # Set the working directory inside the container